divad1196/divad1196/README.md

 * **Rust**: This is now my favorite language.
 I love the macros, the syntax and how the functional paradigm is used.
 I am now almost as proefficient using Rust than using Python.
 * **Javascript**: I have used vanilla javascript and jquery a lot (not by choice).
 I often use it when I need a graphical interface.
   I have used Vuejs (default choice), React (liked it best), AlpineJs (for POC-ing, or when I don't need much)
+* **C++**: My first love.
+I still practice it by myself but never had the luck to work professionnaly on it.
+  I have used Qt, SFML a long time ago and did a lot of Data Structure and Algorithm on it.
 * **Java**: I did it a lot (almost every coding course for 4 years used java).
 I used SpringBoot and Swing libraries/frameworks and did a lot of DSA.
 * **Bash**: Fluent with basic scripting, loops, streams, ...
 I use find/grep/sed/awk/... and many others regulary (I may need to have a refresh sometimes)

-I also tried ruby (+ruby-on-rails), php, haskell, elixir and golang one 1 simple projects each.
+I also tried ruby (+ruby-on-rails), php, haskell, elixir and golang by doing 1 projects for each of them.
 I undestand the notions and would be able to learn them fast.
 I have learned all languages I know on the fly to achieve projects and master them after a few weeks of practice.
 Therefore, I am pretty confident in my capacity to learn new languages.